Understanding Florida’s No-Fault Laws3Feb

 Why Seek Legal Representation in the Event of an Automobile Accident?

-One may ask, “If my state is a no-fault state, why seek legal representation?”
+One may ask, “If my state is a no-fault state, why to seek legal representation?”
 For one, any insurance company will try to pay out the least amount it legally must pay, and some companies will try to pay out $0 if they can get away with it.
 While no-fault laws are a step in the right direction, they are complicated to navigate.
-Hiring a professional personal injury attorney is always a wise choice to ensure one receives the compensation they need to recover from an accident.
+Hiring a professional personal injury attorney is always a wise choice to ensure one receives the compensation one needs to recover from an accident.
 If an accident does occur and you or a loved one are injured, please call Magazine Law Group at 727-499-9900.

 FLHSMV “Florida Insurance Requirements.”
 Florida Highway Safety and Motor Vehicles, 2022. flhsmv.gov